Good food could win you $500 - Peninsula News Review

 Tell us what action you are taking to grow, share or promote good healthy food by snapping a picture and adding a brief description.
 You could win $500 in cash, and we hope that this prize will help you to “grow it forward”.

-To learn more about the contest details visit saanichnews.com/contests, and for more about CRFAIR and the Good Food Network visit crfair.ca.
+To learn more about the contest details visit peninsulanewsreview.com/contests, and for more about CRFAIR and the Good Food Network visit crfair.ca.